We all know that bass are one of the most popular fish to catch, but do you know how to hold a bass after catching it?

 Holding a Bass Vertically

-This is the preferred method for holding smaller bass.
-However, the lower jaw has to support the total weight of the fish, so I recommend lipping a bass with smaller body weights.
+This is the preferred method for holding smaller fish like a redeye bass.
+However, the lower jaw has to support the total weight of the fish, so I recommend lipping a bass with a smaller body weight.

 Pick the bass up by the lower jaw from the water, grabbing it at the base of its mouth.
 Holding the lower jaw will keep your fingers away from the sharp teeth, which are located on a bass' lip.

-The bass's tail should be pointing directly down towards the ground, and its mouth should be pointed directly up towards the sky.
+The bass's tail should be pointing directly down toward the ground, and its mouth should be pointing directly up toward the sky.

 Always keep the bass in a vertical position while it's out of the water.
 Keeping the bass vertical ensures that no damage is done to its jaw.